Skip to content

 How have communities in Morocco been affected?

-At least 530 schools were damaged affecting the education of 100,000 children.
-And it's estimated that 600,000 people are directly affected, with 380,000 of those temporarily or permanently homeless.
+At least 530 schools were damaged, affecting the education of 100,000 children.
+It's estimated that 600,000 people were directly affected, with 380,000 of those temporarily or permanently homeless.

-Other challenges include inadequate shelter, overcrowding, and lack of sanitation.
-Meanwhile, rain has begun to fall, causing muddy and flooded tents and settlement sites.
+Other challenges included inadequate shelter, overcrowding, and lack of sanitation.

 How has the Red Cross and Red Crescent Movement supported people in Morocco?